elliehelisky/elh-dwm/README.md

 2.  correct any errors that may happen
 3. `sudo make clean install`

+# Installing

+Assuming you installed the required dependencies from your distribution.
+There is an install script included.
+Run the script WITHIN elh-dwm folder
+`chmod +x setup.sh`
+`./setup.sh`

 # Starting it from a Display Manager (SDDM, LightDM, etc;)
 Create a .desktop file in /usr/share/xsessions/